 A 20 A GFCI is installed into the side of the inverter, except for hardwire-only versions ("H" suffix) where the GFCI is omitted.
-The rated output of the inverter is 12.5 A. The 12LPC15 allows for 20 A of bypass current.
+The rated output of the inverter is 12.5 A. If a 20 A load is applied to the GFCI, the 15 AAC output breaker installed on a 12LPC15 will eventually trip.
+The 12LPC15 allows for 20 A of bypass current.
 If 20 A of load is connected to the inverter or inverter/charger while in inverter mode, the inverter will shut down in overload.